Grant High School (Mount Gambier)

 Grant High School is a public secondary school situated in Mount Gambier, South Australia.

 Students

 Grant High School has around 1068 students in grades 7–12.

 Facilities

 Grant High School has many facilities: a large library, three large sports ovals, a sufficient computer room, and a gymnasium.
 A bi-annual school production featuring a range of students is held at the Sir Robert Helpmann Theatre.
 Both classic and teacher-written productions have been used.
 At the ARIA Music Awards of 2018, the school's Scott Maxwell won Music Teacher of the Year.

 Athletic programs

-Grant High School is big on sport.
+Grant High School is on sport.
 Its main sporting focus is on cricket, Australian rules football, baseball, netball, basketball, and soccer.
 A few years ago, a group of their baseball students went to Perth, Western Australia to compete in a national competition.
-There is also a thriving competitive chess community.
+There is also a chess community.